Corpus Christi College, Cambridge: Leckhampton

 Leckhampton is a large, separate campus for postgraduate students.
-It is situated about a mile west of the main College site (which is traditionally referred to by postgraduate students as the 'Old House', to differentiate it from Leckhampton), just outside the city centre and is set off Grange Road.
-Here there are playing fields, 9½ acres (38,000 m²) of gardens and an open-air swimming pool.
-The site is made up of a Victorian mansion called Leckhampton House and the grade-II listed George Thomson Building, as well as five substantial detached houses on Cranmer Road, one house on Selwyn Gardens, and one house on Barton Road; all other than Barton Road back on to communal gardens and constitute a single site.
+It is situated about a mile west of the main College site (which is referred to by postgraduate students as the 'Old House', to differentiate it from Leckhampton), just outside the city centre and is set off Grange Road.
+Here there are playing fields, 9½ acres (38,000 m2) of gardens and an open-air swimming pool.
+The site is made up of a Victorian mansion called Leckhampton House and the Grade-II listed George Thomson Building, as well as five substantial detached houses on Cranmer Road, one house on Selwyn Gardens, and one house on Barton Road; all other than Barton Road back on to communal gardens and constitute a single site.
 In 2012, a new, purpose-built accommodation building was built to house additional students.
 The new Kho Building was opened on 14 September 2012 by the College Visitor and Chancellor of the University, the Lord Sainsbury of Turville.
 The site is known by students of the College as 'Leck'.

 Other buildings and gardens

 There are several outlying college properties.
-These include Bene't Street Hostel, above The Eagle, Newnham House, located near to Newnham College and Botolph Court which is said to be built on top of a 17th-century plague pit and slowly sinking into it.
+These include Bene't Street Hostel, above The Eagle, Newnham House, located near to Newnham College and Botolph Court.

 The Robert Beldam Building, adjacent to Bene't Street Hostel, is a modern accommodation block completed in the 1990s.
 It includes the McCrum Lecture Theatre.
 Additionally, the college owns two houses (Nos.
 6 & 8) in Trumpington Street, known in the college as "T" Street, which are almost directly opposite the University Engineering Department.

 Between Trumpington Street and Library Court are a series of terraced houses, also designed by Wilkins, owned by the college.
 All have been reclaimed by the college for use as student rooms or part of the Library except for the block used by the Trumpington Street Medical Practice.
 The doors leading from Trumpington Street have been sealed and the buildings can only be entered through Library Court.

 There are two main gardens in the main college campus, the Bursar's Garden and the Master's Garden, the latter being the private garden of the Master and his family attached to the Master's Lodge.
 The Bursar's garden is a small garden situated between New Court, the Chapel and Old Court.
 Students are allowed to sit there throughout the Easter term at certain times of day.
 It is notable for the mulberry tree which was given to the college by King James I as part of his abortive attempt to found a silk industry in England.
 There is a door leading out onto Free School Lane accessible through the Bursar's Garden.